zilliztech/zdoc/reference/api/restful/Vector/get.md

 import RestHeader from '@site/src/components/RestHeader';

 Gets entities by the specified IDs.
+You can set an ID in string or integer or set a set of IDs in a list of strings or a list of integers as shown in the four types of request bodies below.

 <RestHeader method="post" endpoint="https://{cluster_endpoint}/v1/vector/get" />